HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ### Spellbooks
 A solid volume, with thick vellum pages and a sturdy cover.
 Inside, special runes and symbols trap spells inside the living wood pages.
 Each book contains 4 spell slots.
 Spellbooks are waterproof, acid/fire-resistant.
 An empty spellbook is worth 100gp.
-### Wands
-Wands are customized for rapid reuse.
-A wand has it's own pool of MD and can hold one spell.
-You can gamble these MD when you cast a spell with a wand, whether it is the stored spell or not.
-The Wands MD are always lost when gambled.

-You can choose to invest MD into the wand.
-You roll the MD and take damage equal to the result.
-The MD invested in the wand is permanently added to the wand's MD bank until spent.
-This process takes a dungeon turn.

-Most wands can only accept 4 banked MD and 1 spell.
-Larger wands, called staves, can hold up to 6 banked MD and up to 2 spells.
 ### Mishaps
 If you roll a series while casting a spell, such as two 2s or four 5s, compare the (Sum) of the spell to the Mishaps table.
 Unless otherwise specified, the spell still works.
 All mishaps, unless noted otherwise, are permanent but may be reversed with a quest.